 Living DNA is a UK-based genomics firm that offers autosomal DNA data, as well as a breakdown of matrilineal and patrilineal lines.
 DNA data is gathered through a mouth swab.

-Living DNA has a very limited family match database, so if you're looking for a service that can match you to relatives around the world, this is not the one for you.
+Living DNA has a very limited family match database, so if you're looking for a service that can match you to relatives around the world, this isn't the one for you.
 But Living DNA's test is quite comprehensive, analyzing multiple types of DNA: it tests 638,000 autosomal SNPs, 22,500 Y chromosome SNPs and 17,800 X chromosome SNPs, along with 4,700 mitochondrial SNPs.

 And the service tracks DNA to 80 geographic regions.
 Those with a UK family history will see a map of where paternal and maternal ancestors lived on the islands.
 Though we didn't test it first hand, Living DNA says its tools allow you to upload DNA data from other services to predict relationship matches.